hol-workshop/hol-workshop.github.io/gglab/step4.md

 # Lab 4 - Explore Oracle Marketplace and create your Goldengate instances

 Now let's continue to create your Oracle Goldengate Instances using Marketplace.
-This lab consists of 2 main parts.
+This lab consists of 2 parts.

-As you can see in architecture diagram, we will have to create 2 Goldengate instances, one for [non-oracle](#Part-1) and second is for Oracle databases.
-We already created SOURCE in [Lab 2](/gglab/step2.md) and TARGET in [Lab 3](/gglab/step3.md).
+As you can see in architecture diagram, we will have to create 2 Goldengate instances, one for non-oracle and second is for Oracle databases.
+We have already created SOURCE in [Lab 2](/gglab/step2.md) and TARGET in [Lab 3](/gglab/step3.md).

 ![](/gglab/files/Architecture.png)

 ## What is Oracle Marketplace?

 Oracle Cloud Marketplace is an online store—a one-stop shop—selling hundreds of business apps and professional services that complement your existing Oracle Cloud implementation.

 All apps and services on the marketplace are offered by approved, registered, and expert partners and developers.
 Plus, Oracle has vetted, reviewed, and approved each product.